yguitton/training-material/topics/statistics/tutorials/genomic-llm-pretraining/tutorial.md

 > <question-title></question-title>
 >
-> How many parameters are this model?
+> How many parameters are in this model?
 >
 > > <solution-title></solution-title>
 > >